-Napoleon Bonaparte was one of A.-L. Breguet's most faithful clients.
+Napoleon Bonaparte was one of A.-L. Breguet's most famous clients.
 His interest in the latter's art of measuring time also influenced several close acquaintances and many members of his family.

 It was almost certainly through General Leclerc and his own companions in arms Berthier and Dessolle, all three regular clients of Breguet, that General Bonaparte first heard of the establishment on the Quai de l'Horloge.